Role: UX Design lead

 • Is this process smooth and pain free?

-I then created our final designs, which we released in stages to our Beta users and conducted user acceptance testing.
-Feedback so far from users has been very positive!
+I then created our final designs, along with handover files for our Developers.
+After working together closely on the build, we released this in stages to our Beta users and conducted user acceptance testing and accessibility testing Feedback was very positive.

 • As a team we improved our agile workflow throughout this project; due to the scope creep, timing complications and general project complexity it was crucial to break work into sprints & create a structure release schedule.